 - Who should I call if I have other questions?

-Why is the City coming into my neighborhood to replace the water and sewer pipes?
+Why is the City coming into my neighborhood to replace or rehabilitate the water and sewer pipes?

 The project scheduled for your neighborhood is part of the City's program to upgrade the water and sewer system.
 Many of the older water and sewer pipes throughout San Diego have been scheduled for replacement because of their age, a history of leaks, breaks or other problems.
 The larger water pipes that serve streets are called mains.
 Smaller water pipes that extend from the main to each house are called services.
 Most of the water mains scheduled for replacement are located in the City's more established neighborhoods, and some of them have been in service for nearly 100 years.
 These older cast iron mains comprise less than 10 percent of our water system, but account for 60-80 percent of the water main breaks.
 Replacing these aging water mains with modern materials will help ensure safe and reliable delivery of drinking water well into the 21st Century.

 Many of the same neighborhoods that are served by old cast iron water mains often have sewer mains that are very old as well.
 The smaller sewer pipes that extend from the main to each house are called laterals.
 The sewer mains and laterals slated for replacement are made out of concrete or vitreous clay.
 These materials are far less durable and reliable than today's materials, which are much more resistant to root blockages and deterioration.